 Instead, you will be getting a grip on your emotions and taking incremental steps to get yourself out of whatever mess you should find yourself in.
 Let’s put it all together to see how it would hash out in a live event.
 The following scenario is nothing extreme or implausible, but like most life-threatening situations, it is an everyday affair that took on a new and potentially lethal context from plain poor luck or a bad decision.

 For our example, let’s say you have set out on a spur-of-the-moment, easy half day hike through some of the foothills and smaller mountains of the Pacific Northwest.
-You weren’t planning anything hardcore, just well worn, if somewhat lesser traveled trails and switchbacks.
+You weren’t planning anything serious, just well worn, if somewhat lesser traveled trails and switchbacks.

 You brought a flyweight pack, a small bottle of water and a granola bar along with your small camera.
 In your pockets you have your lucky coin and a small Swiss Army knife.
 It is early Spring, and the daytime temps are mild.
 It is a beautiful morning; no bad weather is forecast.